Studying at university

 How you are assessed

-There are four types of assessment common across the university.
-These are essays, reports, presentations and exams.
+Assessment methods vary depending on your prgogramme of study, however there are four types of assessment common across the university.
+These are: essays, reports, presentations and exams.
 The Centre for Learning and Study Support (CLaSS) are available for any help you might need in these areas.
 The Kimberlin Library also holds lots of information on how to reference correctly.

 Writing an essay is your opportunity to show what you know about a given subject.
-You will be given both a topic and a word limit.
+You will typically be given a topic and word limit to help focus your writing.
 A word limit is used to make sure that you are to the point yet thorough with the information provided.

 You may already be familiar with writing essays and in many ways writing an essay at university is no different.
 One area however that students can struggle with is citation.
 Citation is the referencing of any source of research you refer to in your essay.
 If you fail to reference or reference incorrectly you may be accused of plagiarism (passing other peoples work off as your own).